Thyssenkrupp234/rbxfpsunlocker-osx-gui/README.md

 The first Roblox FPS unlocker GUI for macOS.
 This app works on both Intel and Apple Silicon Macs.

+This is my first ever swift/swiftUI app, feel free to make a PR to make my code better!

 ## Features

 - Unlock Roblox FPS to display's refresh rate (Metal)